ClimateImpactLab/downscaleCMIP6-infra-argo/README.md

 ### Argo Workflow artifact repository (minio)

-Deploys `minio` on the cluster as an S3 wrapper to an underlying Azure Blob Storage.
+`minio` works as an S3 wrapper to an underlying Azure Blob Storage.
 With the S3 interface, we can easily use Azure storage as an Argo Workflows artifact repository.

 Deploy `minio` into the `argo` namespace with: